Tschabalala Self: Career

 Self's first solo show was in 2015 at Schur-Narula in Berlin.
 In a review of a solo show at Thierry Goldberg gallery in New York in 2016, The New York Times declared: "Ms. Self's work has great promise, which she is developing."
 Peter Schjeldahl compared her piece at the New Museum's 2017 Trigger: Gender as a Tool and a Weapon to the works of Arshile Gorky and Willem de Kooning.
-Self's work has also been featured in a solo exhibition at the Parasol unit foundation for contemporary art in London in 2017.
+Self's work has also been featured in a solo exhibition at the Parasol Unit Foundation for Contemporary Art in London in 2017.
 It was her first exhibition in the UK.
 Self has also ventured into creating performance art with her play Sounding Board (2021) presented at Performa 21.
 In 2022, Self's first solo museum show in Europe, Make Room, opened at the Consortium Museum in Dijon, France; in 2023, the exhibition traveled to Kunstmuseum St. Gallen in Switzerland, titled Inside Out.

 Self has been named to Forbes "30 Under 30 List".
 She has also been recognized as a Joan Mitchell Foundation Painters & Sculptors Grant recipient.

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

+In 2025, Self was featured in a solo exhibition titled "Skin Tight" at the Australian Centre for Contemporary Art (ACCA).
+This show marked a new milestone in Self's career as it was her first on the Australian continent.

+Her piece “Art Lovers” (2026) was featured on the facade of the New Museum located on the lower east side in New York City.

+In September 2026, Self's sculpture "Lady in Blue" was unveiled on the Fourth Plinth in Trafalgar Square, London.
+The bronze sculpture, depicting a contemporary "everywoman", is the 16th work commissioned for the Fourth Plinth programme.